kromsten/IBC-Field/README.md

 Users can interact with cells to open them and have a chance of winning a bigger prize.
 The amount of interaction for each cell and each users is time-limited, however users can purchase powerups that allow them to pass the restrictions

+Public Demo deployed using Akash is coming soon after establishing IBC channels on testnets

 ## Interacting from Akash

 Thanks to the latest upgrade we can use IBC-Hooks to ineract with contracts on Secret Network from Akask.
 An akashian doesn't need to hold any $SCRT tokens to pay for the gas and.
 Users only need to submit an ibc-transfer transactions with a certain payload, gas for each is paid with native $AKT tokens or any other token accepted by validators of the Network